-- They are available to ALL students in grades 11 and 12. - Typical grade 11 choices are AP English Lang/Comp, AP Biology, AP US History, AP Art History, and AP Music Theory. - Grade 12 offers greater AP opportunities because more prerequisites have been achieved, however, students will be required to make choices -- student demands, as well as sections offered, affect opportunity. - Knowing prerequisites and expectations early in a student's high school career (grade 10) is highly recommended. - You are urged to review the AP Profile as outlined by each academic discipline.
+- They are available to students in grades 10, 11 and 12. - Grade 10 offerings are AP European History and AP Computer Science. - Typical grade 11 choices are AP English Lang/Comp, AP Biology, AP US History, AP European History, AP Statistics, AP Computer Science, AP Art History, and AP Music Theory. - Grade 12 offers greater AP opportunities because more prerequisites have been achieved, however, students will be required to make choices -- student demands, as well as sections offered, affect opportunity. - Knowing prerequisites and expectations early in a student's high school career (grade 10) is highly recommended. - You are urged to review the AP Profile as outlined by each academic discipline.
 The syllabus of each class, which is reflective of a first year college course, is rigorous and demanding.
 The minimum standard is set by the College Board.
-Previous knowledge, a solid work ethic, and strong time management are a requirement in all Advanced Placement level classes. - Grade 11 students may enroll in a maximum of 4 AP courses, Grade 12 students may enroll in a maximum of 4 AP courses.
+Previous knowledge, a solid work ethic, and strong time management are requirements in all Advanced Placement level classes. - Grade 10 students may enroll in a maximum of 1 AP course; Grade 11 students may enroll in a maximum of 3 AP courses; Grade 12 students may enroll in a maximum of 4 AP courses and appeal to the Principal for a fifth AP course.
+Please see handbook for further details.